-There are two types of process customization that are supported in Team Services.
+There are two types of process customization that are supported in VSTS.
 Inherited and Hosted XML.
 If you have customized any of your projects in TFS on-premises, you will automatically be placed on Hosted XML.
 There is currently no path to move your Hosted XML projects to Inherited.
 This is on our roadmap to get resolved.

 - Hosted XML - Unless all of your projects are using a core process (un-customized Agile, Scrum or CMMI), all of those projects will use Hosted XML.

 - Process per Project - Just like in TFS, each project will be mapped to its own unique corresponding process.
 For example, if you have 30 projects, you will have 30 unique processes to manage.

 - All Projects are Considered Customized - If just one project has been customized, then data import considers all projects as customized.
 This means all projects will use Hosted XML.